ie/Code-Challenge-1/README.md

 -----------

-Toy Robot Simulator
+Pacman Simulator

 Descripton:

-- The applicaton is a simulaton of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+- The applicaton is a simulaton of Pacman moving on in a grid, of dimensions 5 units x 5 units.
-- There are no other obstructons on the table surface.
+- There are no other obstructons on the grid.
-- The robot is free to roam around the surface of the table, but must be prevented from falling to destructon.
-Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must stll be allowed.
+- Pacman is free to roam around the surface of the grid, but must be prevented from moving off the grid.
+Any movement that would result in Pacman moving off the grid must  be prevented, however further valid movement commands must stll be allowed.
 - Create an applicaton that can read in commands of the following form -

 ```